tejaspatel-jt/tj-notes/Weekly Syncup - Support Team - Every Tueday AT 12pm to 1245pm.md

 India 382350

 - Correct GST Number ?
-- Half day hours for Ranjit/Rameshbhai
+- Half day hours for Ranjit/Rameshbhai - confirmed in 1:1 syncup , 5 hrs to 6 hrs are good for full day if they are leaving out of Ahmedabad.
+- Projector Curtain - size and price range so we can check and buy online
+-

 ### 25 feb 2025 - cancelled due to other meetings